TLS® Nutrition Shakes

 Does this product have “No Detectable GMOs”?

 This product is tested with no GMO detected.
-This product’s raw material may contain genetically modified soy and/or corn, but the finished product does not contain any transgenic DNA fragment or transgenic proteins.
+This product’s raw material may contain genetically modified materials/ingredients, but the finished product does not contain any transgenic DNA fragments or transgenic proteins.

 Is TLS Nutrition Shake manufactured in a Good Manufacturing Practice (GMP) facility?